 Summerville, SC 29483

 The Department of Veterans Affairs administers a variety of education benefit programs.
+Many veterans, active duty personnel or their survivors and dependents can qualify for more than one education benefit program including:

 Chapter 1606 - Montgomery GI Bill Selected Reserve